 The study does not provide a final answer to whether microplastics from dental materials are harmful.
 But it has shown that the particles may cause biological activity.

-“As always in research, we started with a question and ended up with even more.
+“As always in research, we started with a question and ended up with several new questions.
 That’s a good sign,” says Kristine.

 There were no signs of cell death, but there were signs that cell function may have been altered.
 For example, the team saw potential effects on lysosomal activity – a process linked to how cells process material from their surroundings.

-“There’s still work to be done to figure out the long-term consequences,” Kristine says.
+“There’s still work to be done to figure out the long-term effects,” Kristine says.

 The future of the project

-Kristine hopes the project will be continued by others at NIOM, even if on a smaller scale.
+Kristine hopes the project will be continued by others at NIOM.

 “There are many skilled people at the lab who know how we did the experiments and can build on it,” she says.

-Her own next step takes her to the Norwegian Radiation and Nuclear Safety Authority, where she will explore research from a government perspective.
+Her own next step has taken her to the Norwegian Radiation and Nuclear Safety Authority.